Govt working towards resolving MSME issues through banking reforms: Sambit Patra - Exchange4media

 ‘Like the developed world, allocation of a good chunk of GDP to health infrastructure on the ground level, only can improve health facilities in the country” he said.

-He hailed prime minister, Modis’s Ayushman Bharat Yojana and said that the scheme has insured 50 crore people across the country with free health treatment of upto Rs 5lakh He said that the no. of medical seats and medical colleges, tertiary care centre’s like AIIMS and Jan Aushidi Kendras also have been increased.
+He hailed Prime Minister Modi’s Ayushman Bharat Yojana and said that the scheme has insured 50 crore people across the country with free health treatment of upto Rs 5lakh He said that the no. of medical seats and medical colleges, tertiary care centre’s like AIIMS and Jan Aushidi Kendras also have been increased.
 Some of the most essential medicines are being available at the village level through Jan Aushidi Kendras.
 Costs of heart and knee transplants have come down by 90% as compared earlier and prices of diabetes, cancer, hypertension and essential medicines have been drastically cut down.

 WhatsApp, Instagram, LinkedIn, Twitter, Facebook & Youtube